AI Glossary - Background AI Glossary - Background

 A

-Algorithm
+Algorithm to API

 Detailed Explanation

-Imagine a chef following a recipe.
+Imagine a cook following a recipe.
 The algorithm is the recipe – it tells the computer exactly what to do and in what order.
 Modern AI uses complex algorithms to learn from data and make decisions.

 Analogy

-An algorithm is like a baking recipe: "First sift the flour, then add sugar, then stir..."
+An algorithm is like a baking recipe: "First sift the flour, then add the sugar, then stir..."
 Each step is clearly defined.
 If you follow the recipe 100 times, you get the same result every time.

 Why is this important?